Synkrētic (ISSN 2653-4029) is a new Australian journal of Indo-Pacific philosophy, literature & cultures by Irukandji Press.

 Synkrētic is devoted to this region's writers, thinkers, translators, and story-tellers.
 In each issue, readers will find well-written, thought-provoking, and substantive pieces by the established and emerging writers shaping its future.

-Christian Romuss is Deputy Editor.
-He is a PhD candidate at UQ's School of Languages and Cultures.
+Christian Romuss is Editor.
+He holds a PhD in the History of Ideas from UQ.
 He translates German and Spanish philosophy.

 Synkrētic is seeking expressions of interest from qualified academic reviewers to join our Editorial Board on a volunteer, part-time basis to support our expansion into peer-reviewed research content.
 As our journal grows, we would highly value the advice and assistance of academic experts with a passion for the journal's mission.
 For more information, please get in touch.